-Canon 1300D versus Panasonic GM5
+Canon 1300D vs Panasonic GM5

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in March 2016 and September 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in March 2016 and September 2014.
 The 1300D is a DSLR, while the GM5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (GM5) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (54 percent) than the Canon 1300D.
 Moreover, the GM5 is substantially lighter (56 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the GM5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Micro Four Thirds Lens Catalog (GM5).
 Mirrorless cameras, such as the GM5, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.